WilliamTheMaker/BuildMyOwnBlackBox_for_Snapmaker_U1/docs/purifier-manual.md

 1\.
 What the purifier module does
 ---------------------------------

-The purifier module controls two fans (exhaust and inner) and their power for your Snapmaker/Klipper setup.
+The purifier module controls two fans (exhaust and inner) and their power for your Snapmaker U1/Klipper setup.
 It monitors chamber temperature and fan RPM, can automatically adjust fan speed, and can pause printing if cooling/heating fails or becomes unsafe.

 2\.
 Hardware the module expects
 -------------------------------